Snater/CLNDR2/README.md

 ### Considerations when Migrating

+- While version 1.x of CLNDR2 was very close to CLNDR in terms of the public API (options, public methods), version 2.x has not only turned internals upside down, but also the public interface.
+In fact, version 2.x does not have much in common with the original CLNDR as it has been recoded bottom up.
+Therefore, you might want to consult the [migration notes of CLNDR2 version 1.x to 2.x](https://github.com/Snater/CLNDR2/releases/tag/v2.0.0).
 - The `template` option was removed to be even less opinionated about your template engine.
 Therefore, you now *have to* use the `render` option for hooking up your template engine of choice.
 - In contrast to moment, date-fns is less opinionated about localisation.
 The consequence is that when setting a locale on date-fns, this does not automatically configure the day a week starts with.
-Therefore, you have to use the `weekOffset` option if you would like to have the week start with a day other than Sunday.
+Therefore, you have to use the `weekStartsOn` option if you would like to have the week start with a day other than Sunday.
 - In CLNDR, the moment object was passed into the template along all template data.
 In CLNDR2, The only date specific function passed to the template is `format`, which is a proxy to [date-fns' `format` function](https://date-fns.org/docs/format) with the locale defaulting to the locale provided per the new `locale` CLNDR2 option.
 No other date functions are passed to the template.
 If you want to use date functions in your template, i.e. for date calculations, provide those using the `extras` option.
 - date-fns operates on standard `Date` objects.
 Passing moment objects to CLNDR2 will not work.
 - If you want CLNDR2 to localize the day heading and the month name passed to the template, provide a date-fns locale per the new `locale` option.